microsoft/powercat-business-approvals-kit/docs/Messaging/Technical.md

-# Technical Document: EvaluateRuntimeNodeMessage Plugin
+# Technical Document of Messaging

 ## Overview
 This document provides an explaination of how the messaging works.
 This documentation aims to provide a comprehensive understanding of how Node messages are evaluated within the system and replaced by dynamic values.
 How the expressions are evaluated and replaced by dynamic values.

-This document explains the functionality of the `EvaluateNodeMessage` plugin and its integration with Dynamics 365 to handle custom messaging and dynamic value evaluation.
+This document explains the functionality of the `EvaluateNodeMessage` plugin and its integration with Dynamics 365 to handle custom messaging and dynamic value evaluation using PowerFx nuget package.

 ### Custom API Integration
 We have implemented a Custom API named `EvaluateNodeMessage` within Dynamics 365.
 This API is invoked before creating a node instance record in Power Automate through an unbound action.
 The Custom API facilitates the execution of a dataverse plugin `EvaluateRuntimeNodeMessage` registered on the custom message `cat_EvaluateNodeMessage`.